lstent/lucyStent.me/index.md

 This game is being created by a team of audio, artists, animators, designers and programmers.
 I am the lead programmer in the team as I have a previous knowledge of programming in Unreal Engine.
 I work closely with the designers, artists and animators to say what is possible and what is not possible within the time frame and helping navigate them through the engine.
 I also help the other programmers understand what the tasks are for the current sprint and how we can create the mechanics within the game, I also pair program with them if they need help so I can talk it through with them and discuss how we can solve the problem.

-I have so far created the UI, local multiplayer splitscreen, collision, designed and created an interactive character choice (in which the player swims into the shark they want to become in the game).
+I have so far created the UI, local multiplayer split-screen, collision, designed and created an interactive character choice (in which the player swims into the shark they want to become in the game).
 I created the AI fish to swim around the level in which they have sight and hearing tell them if a player is close and if that it true swim away, the sight and hearing also helps them follow other fish to make it appear as though the fish schooling.
 Most importantly finding and fixing any bugs.

 ## **Papers**